PrabhakerP/CosmosDBHOL/modules/module02a.md

 >
 > In this module we will walk through how to create a container and documents using data explorer.

+## 1. Create a container using Azure portal

 1. Navigate to Open the Data Explorer pane, and select **Open Full Screen**.

     ![OpenFullScreen](../images/module02/DataExp.png)